 This massage chair company takes its name from the Japanese term Daiwa which means great harmony.
 But that’s about as Japanese as these chairs get.

 Unfortunately, the company has jumped on the bandwagon of massage chairs claiming to be Japanese-made despite shipping from warehouses in the USA and manufacturing their chairs in China.

 I am not a big fan of misleading companies.
-However, I will say that Daiwa is fairly straightforward with their customers.
+However, I will say that Daiwa is fairly straightforward with its customers.
 Despite the Japanese name, a quick search on their website will show you all the information you need about this company.

 This includes where they’re based, how shipping is handled, and where their chairs are manufactured.